andreyorst/fennel-conditions/doc/fennel-conditions.md

 Raise `condition-object` as a signal.

-Raises given condition as a signal.
-Signals can be handled with the same ways as [`error`](#error) conditions, but don't promote to errors if no handler was found.
-This function transfers control flow to the handler at the point where it was called but will continue execution if handler doesn't transfer control flow.
+Signals can be handled the same way as [`error`](#error) conditions, but don't promote to errors if no handler was found.
+This function transfers control flow to the handler at the point where it was called but will continue execution if handler itself doesn't transfer control flow.

-Signals derive from `Condition`, and can be catched with this handler.
+Signals derive from `Condition`, and can be catched with handler bound to this type.

 ### Examples